hamochi/whatismyip/README.md

 }
 ```

-Please now that you need to pass at least two services into the list.
+Please note that you need to pass at least two services into the list.

+## Errors
+You can cast the returned error to ApiErrors and inspect the returned error for each failed service call.
+Please take a look at the test file for more details.

 ## Credits
 Based on https://github.com/chyeh/pubip